 Don’t have a pup?
 This is a great excuse to go to a local shelter and rescue your new running buddy.
 If you’re still on the fence about adopting a dog, some animal shelters will allow volunteers to take certain dogs for a run throughout the week.
 What better way to find the perfect 4-legged running partner that’s right for you!

 Running with your dog isn’t going to be easy if it’s your first time.
-Before you head out the door, there are few you things you should take into consideration:
+Whether you're planning a regular jog or a mud run with your dog, there are a few things you should take into consideration:

-Do you and your dog log miles together?
+Do you and your dog log miles together, perhaps even participating in mud runs with dogs?
 What was your biggest frustration when learning to run together and how did you overcome it?
 I hope these tips help both you and your furry running partner have a happy and healthy 2017!

 Jeremy Heath - Orange Mud Ambassador and blogger extraordinaire!